-There are several ways on which the mediation process can be terminated.
+There are several ways in which the mediation process can be terminated.

 When various issues have surfaced causing the mediation process to be abandoned, the family mediators shall issue a certification, acknowledging the reason why the couples cannot further proceed with the mediation process.
 In this case, the couples may proceed with the divorce proceedings.

-Prior to filing a divorce decree before the court, couples are always encouraged to attend a family dispute resolution so as to minimize any court actions regarding the same.
-To some extent, divorce cases can be an expensive and emotional process, hence the court strongly discourage the same unless there is a threat to the family and the children.
+Before filing a divorce decree before the court, couples are always encouraged to attend a family dispute resolution to minimize any court actions regarding the same.
+To some extent, divorce cases can be an expensive and emotional process.
+Hence the court strongly discourages the same unless there is a threat to the family and the children.

-If you and your partner have experienced major arguments in relation to support, custody, and property settlements, try to engage in a family dispute resolution before filing a divorce.
+If you and your partner have experienced major arguments about support, custody, and property settlements, try to engage in a family dispute resolution before filing a divorce.
 It should be noted that divorce is only a last resort when every effort to reconcile has been exhausted.